 Your baby's motor skills and development are important, too.
 Depending on your baby's age, be prepared to answer questions like these:

-- How well does your baby control his or her head?
+- Can your baby support his or her head well?

 - Does your baby attempt to roll over?

 - Can your baby sit with support?

 - Does your baby pull up into a standing position?

 Your baby's vaccines

 Your baby will need various vaccines at well-baby visits, including vaccines to protect against hepatitis B, diphtheria, tetanus, pertussis, polio, measles, mumps, chickenpox and other diseases.
 During each injection, the doctor will instruct you on how to hold your baby and help keep him or her still.
 Afterward, hold your baby, talk, sing, breast-feed or offer your baby a bottle to help soothe him or her.